CProject-io/LandingDocs/📁 docs/roadmap.md

 - **Marketing Strategies and Partnerships:**
   - Promote the project on various platforms and establish strategic collaborations to expand the network's reach.

-## Phase 5: Official Launch and Creation of Internal Economy (Months 13-15)
+## Phase 5: Official Launch and Creation of Internal Economy

 - **Launch of the Main Network (Mainnet):**
   - Put the official version of the network into operation for all users.